 Our dedicated career guidance team supports our students in making decisions about their future study and employment pathways, including coordinating work experience placements for students.
-You can learn more about their service at our website or contact them at careers@mtaspiring.school.nz or 034430499 (Ext 250).
+You can learn more about their service on our website.

 Co-curricular activities

 Students are encouraged not only to make the most of our rich curriculum opportunities, but to get involved in all aspects of school life - arts, culture, service, sports and leadership.
 You can read more about opportunities for students to get involved in the 'Student life' section of our website, view the lunchtime activity table, or contact the sports department at sports@mtaspiring.school.nz